jayu/rev-dep/README.md

 | [madge](https://github.com/pahen/madge) | 8.0.0 | `madge --circular --extensions js,ts,jsx,tsx .` | 69328 ms |
 | [circular-dependency-scanner](https://github.com/emosheeep/circular-dependency-scanner) | 2.3.0 | `ds` - out of memory error | n/a |

+## Glossary

+Some of the terms used in the problem space that **rev-dep** covers can be confusing.
+Here is a small glossary to help you navigate the concepts.

+### Dependency

+A *dependency* can be understood literally.
+In the context of a project’s dependency graph, it may refer to:

+* a **node module / package** (a package is a dependency of a project or file), or
+* a **source code file** (a file is a dependency of another file if it imports it).

+### Entry point

+An *entry point* is a source file that is **not imported by any other file**.
+It can represent:

+* the main entry of the application
+* an individual page or feature
+* configuration or test bootstrap files

+— depending on the project structure.

+### Unused / Dead file

+A file is considered *unused* or *dead* when:

+* it is an **entry point** (nothing imports it), **and**
+* running it does **not produce any meaningful output** or side effect.

+In practice, such files can often be removed safely.

+### Circular dependency

+A *circular dependency* occurs when a file **directly or indirectly imports itself** through a chain of imports.

+This can lead to unpredictable runtime behavior, uninitialized values, or subtle bugs.
+However, circular dependencies between **TypeScript type-only imports** are usually harmless.

+### Reverse dependency (or "dependents")

+Files that *import* a given file.
+Useful for answering: "What breaks if I change or delete this file?"

+### Import graph / Dependency graph

+A visual representation of how files or modules import each other.

+### Missing dependency / unused node module

+A module that your code imports but is **not listed in package.json**.

+### Unused dependency / unused node module

+A dependency listed in **package.json** that is **never imported** in the source code.

+### Root directory / Project root

+The top-level directory used as the starting point for dependency analysis.

 ## Made in 🇵🇱 and 🇯🇵 with 🧠 by [@jayu](https://github.com/jayu)